Sustainable Development Goal 5: Target 5.5: Ensure full participation in leadership and decision-making

 As of 2020, "representation by women in single or lower houses of national parliament reached 25 per cent, up slightly from 22 per cent in 2015".
+After the elections in several countries in 2024, only 27.7% of parliamentary seats were held by women, and in local governments, women hold 35.5% of seats.

 Target 5.6: Universal access to reproductive rights and health

 The full title of Target 5.6 is: "Ensuring universal access to sexual and reproductive health and reproductive rights as agreed in accordance with the Program-me of Action of the International Conference on Population and Development and the Beijing Platform for Action and the outcome documents of their review conferences."